Metric Geometry of Spaces of Persistence Diagrams: Introduction

 It is known that every metric space of finite asymptotic dimension admits a coarse embedding into some Hilbert space (see \cite[Example 11.5]{Roe}).
 The spaces $\DD_{p}(\R^{2},\Delta)$, $2<p\leq \infty$, do not admit such embeddings (see \cite[Theorem 21]{BW20} and \cite[Theorem 3.2]{Wagner21}).
 Hence, their asymptotic dimension is infinite (cf.\ \cite[Corollary 27]{BW20}).
 These observations, along with Theorem~\ref{t:dimensions}, immediately imply the following.

-\begin{corollary} The space $\DD_{p}(\R^{2},\Delta)$, $2\leq p\leq \infty$, has infinite asymptotic dimension. \end{corollary}
+\begin{corollary} The space $\DD_{p}(\R^{2},\Delta)$, $1\leq p\leq \infty$, has infinite asymptotic dimension. \end{corollary}

-Our analysis also shows that other spaces of Euclidean persistence diagrams appearing in topological data analysis, such as $\DD_2(\mathbb R^{2n}_+,\Delta_n)$ and $\DD_2(\mathbb R^{2n}_{\geq0},\Delta_n)$, have infinite asymptotic dimension as well (see Section~\ref{s:Euclidean diagrams} for precise definitions).
+Our analysis also shows that other spaces of Euclidean persistence diagrams appearing in topological data analysis, such as $\DD_{p}(\mathbb R^{2n}_+,\Delta_n)$ and $\DD_{p}(\mathbb R^{2n}_{\geq0},\Delta_n)$, have infinite asymptotic dimension as well (see Section~\ref{s:Euclidean diagrams} for precise definitions).
 One may think of these spaces as parameter spaces for persistence rectangles in multidimensional persistent homology \cite{bak2021,SC17}.
-Our results on the asymptotic dimension are based on the general observation that, if a metric pair $(X,A)$ contains a curve whose distance to $A$ grows linearly, then $\DD_2(X,A)$ has infinite asymptotic dimension (see Proposition~\ref{cor:asdim-rayemb}).
+We point out that the proof of Theorem~\ref{t:dimensions} is based on different arguments to those in \cite{BW20,Wagner21} and provides a unified approach for all $1\leq p<\infty$.
+The crucial point in our proof is the general observation that, if a metric pair $(X,A)$ contains a curve whose distance to $A$ grows linearly, then $\DD_{p}(X,A)$ has infinite asymptotic dimension (see Proposition~\ref{cor:asdim-rayemb}).
+We point out that our arguments to prove Theorem~\ref{t:dimensions} can be used to prove an analogous result for the spaces of persistence diagrams with finitely (but arbitrarily) many points equipped with the $p$-Wasserstein distance, $1\leq p<\infty$, as defined, for example, in \cite{bubenik2}.
+Thus, all such spaces have infinite Hausdorff, covering, asymptotic, Assouad, and Assouad--Nagata dimensions (see Corollary~\ref{c:dimensions.finite.spaces}).

 Note that Theorem~\ref{t:properties_Dp}~\eqref{it:nncurvature} provides a systematic way of constructing examples of Alexandrov spaces of non-negative curvature.
 In particular, by Theorem~\ref{t:dimensions}, the space $\DD_2(\R^{2n},\Delta_n)$ is an infinite-dimensional Alexandrov space.
 In contrast to the finite-dimensional case, where every Alexandrov space is proper, there are few results about infinite-dimensional Alexandrov spaces in the literature (see, for example, \cite[Section 13]{Plaut} and, more recently, \cite{mitsuishi,Yo2012,Yo2014}).
 Technical difficulties occur that do not arise in finite dimensions (see, for example, \cite{Ha}), and a more thorough understanding of the infinite-dimensional case is lacking.